WyattKD/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - HTML will be used to structure both the login page and the game page.
-- **CSS** - CSS will be used to style both pages, focusing on intuitive design over stylish grapics.
+- **CSS** - CSS will be used to style both pages, focusing on intuitive design over stylish graphics.
 The game itself will have very simple animations and transitions.
 - **React** - Buttons and their associated logic for logging in.
-Textfields and their associated logic for providing a word and giving guesses.
+Text fields and their associated logic for providing a word and giving guesses.
 Handles updating what the viewer sees as the game progresses and more guesses are made.
 - **Service** - Authentication and authorization, a dictionary to check words, retrieving and submitting guesses.
 - **DB/Login** - Usernames and passwords will be stored.
-Along with highscores associated with those users.
+Along with high scores associated with those users.
-- **WebSocket** - When two users join a game both are notified.
-As one player guesses the other player sees the guesses as well.
+- **WebSocket** - When two users join a game, both are notified.
+As one player guesses, the other player sees the guesses as well.
 Scores are updated for both players.

 ## 🚀 AWS deliverable